refined-github/refined-github/readme.md

 - Supports indenting with the tab key in textareas like the comment box (<kbd>Shift</kbd> <kbd>Tab</kbd> for original behavior)
 - [Uses the pull request title as commit title when merging with 'Squash and merge'](https://github.com/sindresorhus/refined-github/issues/276)
 - [Replaces linked gists in issue and pull request comments with an embedded version of the gist file](https://user-images.githubusercontent.com/6978877/33911900-c62ee968-df8b-11e7-8685-506ffafc60b4.PNG)
+- Experimental support for disabling individual features in the options.

 ### More actions